-Professor Roychowdhury’s award winning book, Capable Women, Incapable States: Negotiating Violence and Rights in India, was published with Oxford University Press in 2021.
+Roychowdhury’s award winning book, Capable Women, Incapable States: Negotiating Violence and Rights in India, was published with Oxford University Press in 2021.
 Through ethnographic and interview-based accounts of survivors, civil society groups, and law enforcement personnel, this book develops a theoretical framework for understanding how collective action influences law enforcement decision making and women’s access to justice.

-Professor Roychowdhury has published in American Journal of Sociology, Feminist Studies, Gender & Society, Law & Social Inquiry, Signs, and Social Problems.
+Roychowdhury has published in American Journal of Sociology, Feminist Studies, Gender & Society, Law & Social Inquiry, Signs, and Social Problems.
 Her writing has won awards from the American Sociological Association, the Eastern Sociological Society, the Law and Society Association, and the Society for the Study of Social Problems.
+She serves on the editorial board of American Journal of Sociology, Law & Social Inquiry, and Sociological Theory.

 bear.png